Bruce and Baksho here from Lord of the Fries New Zealand.

 1) purpose based impact – at scale we can increase reductions in greenhouse gas emissions, water use and water degradation.
 We can also improve animal welfare and human health outcomes, with a subsequent reduction of the burden to our healthcare system.

-2) a business perspective – moving to local manufacture and subsequent reduction of food costs, spreading of head office costs, plus other scale efficiencies – so overall the increased store revenue will create (potentially) increased profitability for the group.
+2) a business perspective – moving to local manufacture and subsequent reduction of food costs, spreading head office costs and other volume efficiencies -plus increased revenue and potentially profitability.

 With scale we could also increase our marketing budget which supports both our business and impact goals.